porticue/update-alerts/trunk/README.txt

 == Changelog ==

+= 1.1.0 =
+* Added Microsoft Flow support

 = 1.0 =
 * Initial version

 == Upgrade Notice ==

+= 1.1.0 =
+This update allows the direct calling of Microsoft Flow.
+Using an Http Request action as the entry point into the Flow will provide a request address string.
+Supply that address string in the plugin settings.

 = 1.0 =
 This is the initial release